Our people use innovative thinking to deliver intelligent systems that make the world a safer place and to protect those who protect us.

 We see it as our responsibility to encourage and inspire young people to consider careers in science, technology, engineering and mathematics (STEM).
 Our education programs are designed to challenge stereotypes and excite young people about careers in science and engineering.

-We support a variety of events in partnership with schools and community clubs throughout the year including challenges that get students excited about STEM related careers and help students develop team-building and engineering skills.
-These activities also provide the opportunity for our employees to continue their own development through mentoring, visiting schools and sharing their experience with students.
+We support a variety of events in partnership with schools and community clubs throughout the year including challenges that get students excited about STEM-related careers and help students develop team-building and engineering skills.
+These activities also provide the opportunity for our employees to continue their own development through mentoring, visiting schools and sharing their experiences with students.

 We work with universities to support scholarships, internships, undergraduate industry placements and initiatives designed to help industry and education to work together.
 These partnerships are designed to inspire, support and develop Australia’s next generation of engineers and innovators.

 With technology and science becoming one of the most important skills for economic growth, Australian girls and women are still significantly underrepresented in STEM education and careers.

 No one understands this better than BAE Systems CEO Gabby Costigan, who a leading example of how women can excel in STEM careers.

 Gabby’s grew up wanting to fly helicopters for the Defence Force, however at that time female pilots were not permitted, so instead, she decided to fix them.
 Gabby completed an engineering degree and worked for the ADF across design, systems and project engineering.